ad-si/Rust-Flashcards/cards.md

     want to use a value of that type in a context that requires an exact size
 - When you have a large amount of data and you want to transfer ownership but **ensure the data won't be copied** when you do so.
-- When you want to own a value and you.
+- When you want to own a value and you
     **care only that it's a type that implements a particular trait** rather than being of a specific type.